michalroots/michalroots.github.io/_posts/2021-12-01-microsolidarity-journey.md

 **It seems that at this point I became a microsolidarity practitioner and a congregation catalyst.
 I attribute my progress to two core competencies developed over time:**

-1) **practicing crewing** –> there's no learning without practice, and no amount of theory will teach you how to be and co-create together with the real people around you.
+1) **practicing crewing** –> there's no learning without practice, and no amount of theory will teach you how to be and co-create together with the real people around you.<br>
 2) **documenting the process** –> publishing my process as an open-source documentation allowed me to regularly reflect on my learning journey.
 It also created beautiful connections with people who reached out to me with appreciation, questions, feedback and co-creating possibilities.

 If there's one advice I could give to a microsolidarity beginner, it's to do these two things from the start.
 I'm available to help if you could benefit from it.